cloud-copy/core/README.md

 CloudCopy uses a client-server model to allow your server to process data asynchronously in the background:
 - The client communicates with the server to manage workflows and view flogs
-- The server executes triggered workflows saves the results as logs
+- The server executes triggered workflows - each such execution is called a job - and saves the results as logs

 ## Installation